10 Essential Electronic Music Production Tips

 If you haven’t watched the movie, I highly recommend it!

-Check out this cool video of a guy showing How to create your own samples and sounds with thing you own at home !
+Check out this cool video of a guy showing How to create your own samples and sounds with a thing you own at home!

 You will definitely learn some great tricks!

 Rings a bell?
-People don’t always mean bad by giving their best ‘advice’ but if it brings you down, just let it go !
+People don’t always mean bad by giving their best ‘advice’ but if it brings you down, just let it go!
 You know best where you want to go’ Take advice but keep a critical mind.

 When you are beginner it is great to get some advice from more experienced musicians or pros, though.

 You will get a lot out of what they might teach you but… Remember that everyone has his own way of doing things and that a method that works for someone, will not necessarily be the method that works for you.
 But remember…

 You should take your music out!
 Play it through different headphones, on different places and with different devices!